7 Common Causes of Car Accidents

-Most people live under the delusion that car accidents are something that happens to other people and not them.
+Most people live under the illusion that car accidents are something that happen to other people and not them.
 Statistics show thousands of people all across America are involved in car accidents each day.
 Instead of laboring under the delusion an accident won’t occur while you are behind the wheel, you need to focus on how to prevent them from happening.
 Learning what the common causes of car accidents are a great way to avoid being involved in one yourself.
 Below are some of the most common causes of car accidents.

 Driving While Distracted